 3. Lend to someone without a stable income

-To avoid lending money that your friend will struggle to repay, it’s a good idea to look into their financial situation before offering a loan.
+To avoid lending money, your friend will struggle to repay.
+It’s a good idea to look into their financial situation before offering a loan.

 For example, does your friend have a job?
 If so, how much do they earn?
 Knowing this information will help you determine whether or not they can repay the loan.